 Thanks for visiting my site.

 I write about art and culture for publications in North America and Britain, mainly.
 I’m a Contributing Editor for Archaeology, a correspondent for ARTnews, and a frequent contributor to The Times Literary Supplement.
 My work has appeared also in National Geographic, Mother Jones, The New York Times, The Guardian and Scientific American, among other places.
-Though a U.S. citizen, I’ve done most of my work outside the United States and live currently in London.
+I live currently in Washington, DC.

 I was born in Boston, graduated magna cum laude from the University of Massachusetts in 1984 in history, and earned a Masters in International Public Policy from the School of Advanced International Studies at Johns Hopkins University.
 I was a reporter and editor for Reuters from 1986 to 2002, based in (in chronological order) Argentina, Brazil, Peru, New York, Chile and Washington, DC.
 While based in Chile, I travelled to Palmer scientific base in Antarctica as a U.S. National Science Foundation visiting journalist in 1996, leading to a six-part series on Antarctic ecology and exploration.